ohad-israeli/ohad-israeli.github.io/_posts/2019-01-19-run-redis-run.md

 });
 ```

-As you can see in the code, we can test it with our browser at localhost:5000/query.
+For those who have payed attention can easily see that we can test our server with our browser at localhost:5000/query.

-We need to pass a query parameter for the name to search.
-If you will try it you can see that in the first time it, of course, needs to load the data from the DB on the second try it will get it from Redis.
+To run the query we also need to pass a query parameter for the name to search.
+If you will try and test the server then we will see that in the first time it will, of course, load the data from the DB and on the second try it will get it from Redis.

-Here are the results I got
+If you will give at try, you should see something similar to the following

 ```
 Connected to redis